 I love having dogs, and I’ve always dreamed of having a beautiful home.
 I don’t think the two are mutually exclusive, but sometimes finding the perfect accessory is elusive.
 Case in point, attractive treat jars that don’t cost a fortune.
 Glass jars are easy to decorate, but may not fit with every decor.
-I purchased three small ceramic canisters (designed for humans) from Crate & Barrel and then decided to glam them up with nail polish of all things.
+I purchased three small ceramic canisters similar to these and then decided to glam them up with nail polish of all things.
 One of my biggest problems with crafting is one small mistake can ruin the whole thing.
 No fears with this DIY ceramic treat jar project, it can be switched up as much as you like.
 The second biggest problem was choosing a color scheme, I don’t wear nail polish and really didn’t know the plethora of choices that are out there, so we decided to use the Pantone color of the year as a springboard.
 Thanks to my sister, Alice G Patterson, for her styling and photography.

 tape (we used duct tape because I was out of painters tape)